 For info: Eden Hand Arts

-like I did, Cape Cod is the place that will change all that for you.
+If history classes in high school nearly put you to sleep like they did me, Cape Cod is the place that will change all that for you.
 I recall class being mostly about wars and assassinations and Roman aqueducts (I don't know why, but aqueducts are still front and center in my memory all these years later!
 HA!).
 Then I became an adult and we bought SEAS THE DAY on Cape Cod and because of that, we were LIVING RIGHT IN THE MIDDLE of one of the most fascinating historical places in the country.
 Pilgrims, sea captains' homes, famous artists' dune shacks, shipwrecks, Native American tribes, the summer White House of JFK, it's all that and more.
 History at your fingertips.

 Most people think that the Pilgrims landed at Plymouth Rock in Plymouth, MA (on the mainland just off the Cape) upon arrival to the new world.
 Incorrect!
 The Mayflower first stopped in what is now Provincetown Harbor in 1620.
 The Pilgrims went ashore in Provincetown and found their first fresh water and food - and had their first skirmish with the Native Americans.
 It was here they wrote the Mayflower Compact which was the first governing document of the new world.
 Lots of firsts on Cape Cod!
 The land was deemed too sandy for farming and the Pilgrims left and settled across Cape Cod Bay in Plymouth.
 Today, there is a fascinating tribute to these brave original settlers, the Pilgrim Monument, in Provincetown - it also happens to be the tallest all-granite structure in the United States.